-I know this terrain from the inside.
+I know this terrain

 How do we continue doing meaningful work without losing ourselves in the process?

 This work is rooted in the belief that resilience is not about pushing harder or enduring more.
-It’s about staying connected—to what matters, to one another, and to the living systems that sustain us.
+It’s about staying connected to what matters, to one another, and to the living systems that sustain us.
 It’s about creating the conditions for reflection, honesty, rest, and reconnection in the midst of urgency.

-Because lasting systems change requires people who are not only committed, but resourced.
+Lasting systems change requires people who are not only committed, but resourced.

 Not only resilient, but alive.

-And because caring for ourselves and one another is not separate from healing the world.
+Caring for ourselves and one another is not separate from healing the world.

 It is part of the foundation for it.